- Practice Areas

 No Win No Fee Guarantee

-Depending on which way the court decides the lawsuit, you may potentially collect damages after a California rideshare accident from the driver or the company, usually Uber or Lyft.
-At Gomez Trial Attorneys, our team of California personal injury lawyers are prepared to seek compensation for victims of rideshare drivers whether the new law survives its court challenge.
+To find the answers to these questions, it is important to speak to an experienced California ridesharing accident lawyer.
+You may potentially collect damages after a California rideshare accident from the driver or the company, usually Uber or Lyft.
+At Gomez Trial Attorneys, our team of California personal injury lawyers are prepared to seek compensation for victims of rideshare drivers no matter how the laws in California change.
+We stay up-to-date on all new ridesharing laws and use this knowledge to help our clients recover maximum compensation.

 We already have years of experience helping people whom Uber and Lyft’s drivers have injured.
 Rideshare drivers, after all, get into accidents every day, whether it is the driver’s fault or another party’s fault.
 If you suffer from injuries from an accident with a rideshare vehicle, contact Gomez Trial Attorneys for a free consultation.
-We want to see if we can help you.
+We can help you navigate through the complexities of the changing California ridesharing laws so you don’t have to go through it alone.
+After all, we believe your time is better spent on your recovery and on putting your life back together again.
+Let us help by handling the insurance companies, Uber and Lyft organizations, and the California legal system for you.

 While every case is unique and we cannot promise that you will recover a specific amount, our case history shows how much some of our lawsuits and settlements brought our clients, depending on the circumstances: